andrew/ultimate-awesome/README.md

 - [awesome-vlgfm](https://github.com/zytx121/awesome-vlgfm) - A Survey on Vision-Language Geo-Foundation Models (VLGFMs).
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
+- [awesome-ory](https://github.com/ory/awesome-ory) - A curated collection of examples and solutions created by the Ory Community. .
 - [awesome-android-libraries](https://github.com/thanhtoan1196/awesome-android-libraries) - :sunglasses: A curated list of awesome Android libraries.
 - [Reading-Comprehension-Question-Answering-Papers](https://github.com/xanhho/Reading-Comprehension-Question-Answering-Papers) - Survey on Machine Reading Comprehension.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.